There are at most finitely many singular moduli that are S-units: -Adic limits of points

 \subsection{On the limit measures of \CM{} points}

 The goal of this section is to prove Theorem~\ref{t:CM-nonatomic}.
-The proof is based on Theorem~\ref{t:Hecke-orbits-nonatomic} and on the description of all accumulation measures of~\eqref{eq:5} given in the companion papers~\cite{HerMenRiv20,HerMenRivII}.
+The proof is based on Theorem~\ref{t:Hecke-orbits-nonatomic} and on the description of all accumulation measures of~\eqref{eq:51} given in the companion papers~\cite{HerMenRiv20,HerMenRivII}.
 We start recalling some results in the latter.

+Recall from Section~\ref{ss:singular-moduli} that a discriminant is the discriminant of an order in a quadratic imaginary extension of~$\Q$.
 A \emph{fundamental discriminant} is the discriminant of the ring of integers of a quadratic imaginary extension of~$\Q$.
 For each discriminant~$D$, there is a unique fundamental discriminant~$d$ and a unique integer~$f \ge 1$ such that~$D = df^2$.
 In this case, $d$ and~$f$ are the \emph{fundamental discriminant} and \emph{conductor of~$D$}, respectively.
 A discriminant is \emph{prime}, if it is fundamental and divisible by only one prime number.
 If~$d$ is a prime discriminant divisible by~$p$, then

 A \emph{$p$\nobreakdash-adic quadratic order} is a $\Z_p$\nobreakdash-order in a quadratic extension of~$\Qp$, and a \emph{$p$\nobreakdash-adic discriminant} is a set formed by the discriminants of all $\Z_p$\nobreakdash-bases of a $p$\nobreakdash-adic quadratic order.
 Every $p$\nobreakdash-adic discriminant is thus a coset in~$\Qp^{\times} / (\Z_p^{\times})^2$ contained in~$\Z_p$.